pietrosperoni/DemocracyVision/fairopenpoll/fairopenpoll.md

 * **Button**: I do not wish to evaluate any more answers for this question.
 Let me look at other questions.

+NOTE: When a proposal is evaluated, the author should receive an email: Hey, your proposal has been evaluated.
+You have so far received ... evaluations.
+With this spectrum, and this average.

 ---
 ## See the Results Page

-**NOTE**: By looking at this page you give up the possibility to evaluate other proposals in future.
+**NOTE**: By looking at this page you give up the possibility to evaluate other proposals in future on this question.

 The question was: